github/gh-ost/doc/testing-on-replica.md

 ### Further notes

-Do not confuse `--test-on-replica` with `--migrate-on-replica`; the latter performs the migration and _keeps it that way_ (does not revert the table swap nor stops replication)
+Do not confuse `-test-on-replica` with `-migrate-on-replica`; the latter performs the migration and _keeps it that way_ (does not revert the table swap nor stops replication)